What is the US Securities and Exchange Commission Responsible For

 Its actions are pivotal in fostering public trust in the financial system and have been instrumental in reducing the risk of another Great Depression in the United States.

-The main role of the US Securities and Exchange Commission
+What is the main role of the US Securities and Exchange Commission?

 Here are the four main roles of the U.S. Securities and Exchange Commission (SEC):